Digit anomalies in the hadronic mass spectrum, classical and quantum information entropies, and the dynamical QCD scale: Shannon information entropy under scale invariance and QCD scale invariance breaking

 Consequently, under the assumption of scale invariance, the Shannon information entropy is maximized by the log-uniform Newcomb--Benford distribution, which represents the most unbiased probability density.
 Scale-invariant distributions describe physical systems with no preferred length or energy scale.
 In quantum field theory (QFT), scale invariance under renormalization group (RG) flow implies that observables exhibit the same behavior across energy scales, with no distinguished scale \cite{Wilson:1971bg,Polchinski:1983gv}.
 Although classical QCD with massless quarks is scale invariant, quantum corrections break this symmetry through the running of the strong coupling, which depends on the renormalization scale $\mu$.
 This introduces the characteristic dimensionful parameter of the theory, the QCD scale $\Lambda_{\text{QCD}} \sim 200\text{--}300~\mathrm{MeV}$.
 For $\mu \gg \Lambda_{\text{QCD}}$, the theory lies in its perturbative regime, where the running coupling generates asymptotic freedom and quarks and gluons interact weakly.
 On the other hand, the energy range $\mu \lesssim \Lambda_{\text{QCD}}$ defines the nonperturbative domain and the coupling becomes strong, giving rise to confinement at low energies \cite{GrossWilczek1973,Politzer1973}, manifested in the internal structure of hadrons \cite{Duarte:2022yur}.
 Further details are provided in Appendix~\ref{a12}.

 Confinement and chiral symmetry breaking generate discrete hadronic mass spectra centered between 140 MeV and 11.1 GeV.
 If the leading-digit distribution of hadronic masses were related to a scale-free ensemble without a preferred energy scale, \sie~would be maximized by the Newcomb--Benford statistics.
-In contrast, QCD dynamics introduce strong correlations and a preferred scale, as hadronization occurs near $\Lambda_{\text{QCD}}$ \cite{Torrieri:2010py,Fontoura:2025fsv}.
-This emergent scale reduces Shannon information entropy relative to a purely scale-invariant ensemble, producing an information entropy deficit.
-Also, as it will be shown in Section \ref{hip}, it causes the leading-digit distribution of hadron masses to deviate from Newcomb--Benford’s probability distribution, thus signaling the dynamical scale in QCD.
-We will show that the \sie\ of the hadronic mass spectrum reported by the PDG \cite{pdg} deviates from the maximal (scale-invariant) value, reflecting quantum corrections in QCD that break scale invariance in the infrared regime.
+In contrast, QCD dynamics introduce strong correlations and a preferred scale, as hadronization occurs near $\Lambda_{\text{QCD}}$ \cite{Torrieri:2010py,Fontoura:2025fsv}. \bltt{This emergent scale is reflected, at the level of the experimental hadronic mass spectrum, in a reduction of Shannon information entropy relative to the scale-invariant reference ensemble, producing an information-theoretic deficit.} Also, as it will be shown in Section \ref{hip}, it causes the leading-digit distribution of hadron masses to deviate from Newcomb--Benford’s probability distribution, thus signaling the dynamical scale in QCD.
+We will show that the \sie\ of the hadronic mass spectrum reported by the PDG \cite{pdg} deviates from the maximal (scale-invariant) value, reflecting quantum corrections in QCD that break scale invariance in the IR regime.

+\bltt{All entropy differences to be introduced in this work should be interpreted strictly as information-theoretic measures of deviation from a scale-invariant reference distribution.
+In particular, the terms entropy deficit and related quantities do not correspond to thermodynamic entropy production or dynamical work associated with symmetry breaking.
+Instead, they quantify how the experimental hadronic mass spectrum departs from the maximum-entropy distribution compatible with scale invariance under the chosen normalization and coarse-graining procedure.
+The information-theoretic framework establishes that scale invariance leads to a logarithmically uniform probability distribution, maximizing Shannon information entropy and yielding the Newcomb--Benford law as its leading-digit projection.
+It is therefore natural to ask how the physical hadronic spectrum generated by QCD relates to this idealized scale-invariant reference.}

+\bltt{As detailed in Appendix~\ref{a12}, the QCD spectrum emerges from the interplay between confinement and the anomalous breaking of classical scale invariance.
+The trace anomaly introduces the characteristic scale $\Lambda_{\textsc{QCD}}$, which simultaneously generates a mass gap in the IR and organizes the tower of hadronic excitations.
+A key empirical consequence is the approximate exponential growth of the density of states,